American Journal of Biomedical Science and Research: Criticism

 The journal was listed in the updated Beall's List of potential predatory open-access journals.
 It has been criticized for sending out email spam to scientists, calling out for papers for the journal.
 The ISI impact factor reported by the journal was criticized as misleading, since it does not refer to the recognized Web of Science ISI index, but to the product of a company which does not reveal how the alleged impact factor is actually calculated.

 In March 2020, the journal published the fake research paper "Cyllage City COVID-19 outbreak linked to Zubat consumption".
-The paper blamed a fictional creature for an outbreak of Covid-19 in a fictional city, cited fictional references (including one from author Bruce Wayne in a made-up journal named "Gotham Forensics Quarterly" on using bats to fight crime), and was cowritten by fictional authors such as Pokémon’s Nurse Joy and House, MD.
+The paper blamed a fictional creature for an outbreak of COVID-19 in a fictional city, cited fictional references (including one from author Bruce Wayne in a made-up journal named "Gotham Forensics Quarterly" on using bats to fight crime), and was cowritten by fictional authors such as Pokémon's Nurse Joy and House, M.D.
 The author was a scientist from National Taiwan University, who acted under a pseudonym.
 Four days after submission the paper was accepted for publication.
 Since the line in the article “a journal publishing this paper does not practice peer review and must therefore be predatory” was not objected to, the submitting author concluded that the paper had not been reviewed at all.
 The paper was later removed as the author did not pay the publication fees.